Hybrid-Let vs Buy-to-Let in London 2026: Which Yields More?

 Case study: Canary Wharf 2BR, live numbers

-The reference property throughout this post is a real 2-bedroom Thames-view apartment in E14, managed by Big Ben Suite since March 2024.
-12-month running performance:
+The reference property throughout this post is a real 2-bedroom Thames-view apartment in E14, managed by Big Ben Suite since May 2025.
+Running performance over the ledgered period (May 2025 to April 2026):

 The full-service package for this owner includes professional photography, dynamic pricing against the corporate comp-set, hotel-grade linen rotation, smart-lock self-check-in, and monthly statements.
 The owner receives one payment per month and does not interact with guests.